kenny-zetaris/Documentation/tutorial/02Setting up the environment.rst

 Mac/VMware fusion
 ----------------------

-The tuorials are build upon the Zetaris Lite Platform(Virtual Machine) and auxilary docker images.
+The tuorials are build upon the Zetaris Lite Platform(Virtual Machine) and auxiliary docker images.
 To get these running on Mac we recommend the following

          - VMWare Fusion
          - Docker